Search Keywords, Wine, Producers, Distributors

 Domaine Sainte Madeleine

 The presence of the Cluniacs in Vézelay dates back to the late 9th century when it was founded on the ruins of a Roman villa named Vercellus.
-Since wine is an essential part of the daily eucharist, the unbroken history of wine growing in Vézelay can be traced back over a millennium.
-Unfortunately, unlike other regions linked to Paris either by navigatable rivers and canals or by rail, when phylloxera struck Vézelay in the late 19th century, a vast majority of the vineyards were lost either converted to pastureland or allowed to become overgrown by the surrounding forests.
+Wine being an essential part of the daily eucharist, the unbroken history of wine growing in Vézelay can be traced back over a millennium.
+Unlike other regions linked to Paris either by navigatable rivers and canals or by rail, when phylloxera struck Vézelay in the late 19th century, a vast majority of the vineyards were lost, either converted to pastureland or allowed to become overgrown by the surrounding forests.
 From an estimated 1000 hectares of vines before phylloxera, only 10 hectares were left by the mid-1970s.
-The renaissance of Vézelay can largely be attributed to chef Marc Meneau who ran a three-star Michelin restaurant in the village of Saint-Père.
-Together with the local butcher, they began replanting Chardonnay in Vézelay.
-Soon they were joined by others eager to rediscover the region’s viticultural heritage, and by 1989, a small Cave Cooperative was established.
-In the beginning, the wines were granted Bourgogne status, becoming Bourgogne Vézelay in 1987 and Vézelay in 2017 – a remarkable ascent in the hierarchy of Burgundy and a recognition of its unique terroir.

 Close